prog4biol/pfb2019/README.md

 > We get the two strings printed to the screen without being separated by a space

-Now, lets give one variable and one literal string:
+Now, lets give one variable and one literal string.
 ```python
 >>>dna = 'ATG'
 ATG